nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 Update your personal component to retrieve the information from the API, and when it is received, update the state of your component.

+## Part Deux

+Create multiple collections in your API.

+1. Bio info (name and address)
+1. Car information
+1. Pet information

+Use foreign keys to assign cars and pets to a person.

+Once that's done, update your `componentDidMount` function to load all the related data, and use `setState` when each response comes back.